 The number of keys defining the wakeup sequence can be set from 1 to 6.

-If the size is set to 0 then wakeup is done on any sensor event. if the size is set to 6 then wakeup is done only by GPI or an I2C command.
+If the size is set to 0 then wakeup is done on any sensor event.

+if the size is set to 6 then wakeup is done only by GPI or an I2C command (may be required if proximity sensing is enable, see §3.17 for more details).